eyeinsky/trafiklab-widget/README.md

 Notes
 =====

-Runs a borderless window -- ALT+click to move.
+Runs a borderless window -- ALT+click to move it around.

 Tested on Debian/Xfce4.